Gary MacDougal: Foundations and the arts

 MacDougal served as a trustee and chairman of the Russell Sage Foundation (New York), a major funder of social science research, with a primary focus on problems of poverty.
-He was for many years a trustee of the Annie E. Casey Foundation with a mission to help move disadvantaged children and families from dependency to self-sufficiency, and is also a former trustee of the W.T.
+He was for many years a trustee of the Annie E. Casey Foundation with a mission to help move disadvantaged children and families from dependency to self-sufficiency.
+He is also a former trustee of the W.T.
 Grant Foundation, working in the area of child development and the problems of disadvantaged children.

-The New York City Ballet selected MacDougal as general director in 1990 where, in addition to general management, his activities included leading a long range planning process and establishing a marketing function.
+The New York City Ballet selected MacDougal as General Director in 1990, reporting, along with the Artistic Director, to the NYCB Board of Directors.
+In addition to general management, his activities included leading a long range planning process and creating a marketing function and establishing and implementing a code of conduct.
+He also represented the New York City Ballet on the Lincoln Center Board of Directors.

 Politics and government

-MacDougal chaired the Illinois Governor’s Task Force for Human Services Reform from 1993 to 1997, which developed and implemented a major reorganization of the Illinois human services systems to better integrate services, connect with communities and measure outcomes.
+Mr. MacDougal chaired the Illinois Governor’s Task Force for Human Services Reform from 1993 to 1997, which developed and implemented a major reorganization of the Illinois human services systems to better integrate services, connect with communities and measure outcomes with the overreaching goal of helping people move from dependency to self sufficiency.
+An integrated Illinois Department of Human Services was created from the six separate uncoordinated departments.
+Upon signing the bill, Governor Edgar described it as the "biggest reorganization of state government since 1900".
+Illinois then led the nation by reducing welfare roles 95% in the subsequent 10 years (from August 1996 to September 2016) with most going to work.
 This work has been described in columns by Pulitzer Prize winners David Broder and Clarence Page.

+In early 1988, Mr. MacDougal joined the Bush Presidential Campaign.
+MacDougal was subsequently was appointed by then Vice President George H. W. Bush as assistant campaign manager and senior advisor, where he had responsibility in the areas of management, policy and finance.
+In June 1988 when the campaign was down 17 points to Michael Dukakis, Vice President Bush asked Mr. MacDougal to undertake a management review of the campaign that led to a report and reorganization which contributed to President Bush's victory as described in The Man Who Ran Washington: The Life and Times of James A. Baker III (Anchor Books, 2021) pp. 295–296.